You’re going to be standing right next to those fearless Galapagos animals, so you won’t need any special lenses, right?

 I know, you’re saying “Jeez, Thom, you’ve got me buying expensive wide angle and telephoto zooms.
 I can’t afford that.”

 Okay, for those of you who use fixed focal length lenses or are on a budget, there are alternatives.
+And you can always rent expensive lenses, by the way.

 The fixed focal lengths (FX equivalents here) I’d absolutely have to bring with me would be 20mm (or 24mm) and 105mm (or 135-180mm), plus I’d strongly suggest adding something longer (like a 300mm or 400mm, even if it's a slower aperture lens, like the 300mm f/4 or even a manual focus lens like the old 400mm f/5.6 AI-S).
 If I had my full choice of fixed focal length lenses to bring, I’d pick a 20mm, 24mm, 60mm macro, 105mm macro, 180mm, and 400mm.
 I’ve explained the wide angle and telephoto rationale; the macros would give me a chance to shoot some of the things that often get ignored by Galapagos visitors: plants, insects, small crabs, and perhaps even the geckos and lava lizards if you're lucky.

-For the all-in-one approach, the 28-300mm zoom is probably the best choice (or the 18-200mm VR for DX users).
+For the all-in-one approach, the 28-300mm zoom is probably the best choice (or the 18-300mm VR for DX users).
 But note that those superzooms lose focal length when focused at anything less than infinity, so you're going to be feeling focal length challenged, I think.
 A 35-135mm is too little at both ends, in my opinion.
 The 24-120 zoom is tempting because it gets you more into the extremes with decent quality at a reasonable price, and the VR is nice.
 But you'd absolutely need to supplement it with more telephoto options.

 Again, I need to state that I’m a bit at odds with the usual recommendations of other photographers here.
 A lot of tourists arrive in the Galapagos with nothing more than a 50mm and a 70-200 zoom, because they’re led to believe that’s all they’ll need.
 (Actually, that’s another reason to avoid these focal lengths: you’ll get the same shots everyone else does.)
 Most of these people are perfectly happy with the photos they get.
 I’m assuming, however, that you’re reading this because you’re serious about getting the very best results you can from your Galapagos photo expedition.
 Thus, I’ll repeat what I said at the beginning: you need a decent wide angle lens to help you shoot animals and their environment simultaneously, you need a reasonably long telephoto to bring you closer when the trail doesn’t take you close enough or the action is taking place too far from you for a modest length lens to capture.